-The Oncologic Surgical Pathology Fellowship Program is now accepting fellowship applications for the 2021-2022 and 2022-2023 academic years.
+The Oncologic Surgical Pathology Fellowship Program is now accepting fellowship applications for 2022-2023 and 2023-2024 academic years.

 The Oncologic Surgical Pathology Fellowship Program is based in the Department of Pathology.
 One, one-year fellowship is available beginning each July 1.
 Our department offers a variety of excellent educational opportunities including high volume, case complexity and diversity of cases.
 Case volumes per year averages over 30,000 surgical specimens, 50,000 cytology accessions, including 5,000 non-gynecologic specimens and 1,200 fine needle aspirations.
 The fellow is given responsibility in signing out with appropriate supervision by senior faculty.
 Teaching activities include an unknown case conference, journal club, case presentations, conference presentation, and research presentations where applicable.
 Rotations include gross room and sign-out, special techniques: electron microscopy, molecular pathology, flow cytometry, etc.